Jaehaks/texflow.nvim/README.md

   }
 })

--- If onSave is true, compile() does toggle behavior.
+-- If onSave is set as 'inherit' or 'plugin', compile() does toggle behavior.
--- It turns on continuous mode after first compilation, then texflow compiles whenever you save file.
+-- It turns on continuous mode after first execution, -- 'latex.engine' will compile automaticlally when it set 'inherit', 'texflow.nvim' will compile automatically when it set 'plugin'.
--- If you call this function again, It turns off continuous mode without compilation. require('texflow').compile({
+-- When you call this function again, It turns off continuous mode without compilation. require('texflow').compile({
   latex = {
     openAfter = true,
-    onSave = true,
+    onSave = 'inherit',
   }
 })
 ```